 - Learn about treatment of common orthopedic injuries.

 - Spend time with the surgeon during surgery.

 - Gain valuable experience learning how to treat common orthopedic injuries and how to perform joint and trigger point injections.

-- Residents rotate with cardiologists at The Heart Hospital.
+- Residents rotate with cardiologists in the inpatient setting.

 - Also gain experience reading and discussing EKGs.

 - Residents rotate through the ED during their first and third years of residency.

 - Rotations are split between Deaconess Midtown Hospital ED (Level 2 Trauma Center) and Deaconess Gateway Hospital ED.

 - Residents are given an opportunity to manage patients throughout their stay in the ED.

 - Residents are encouraged to see a wide variety of patients and often get opportunities to perform procedures like intubation, suturing, replacing PEG tubes and bandaging injuries.